bnkfick/MEAN-PostApp/README.md

-# Mean Project Post Messages
+# Mean Project Post Message Overview

+- Node/Express REST API backend with MongoDB which runs on http://www.localhost:3000
+- Angular Frontend which runs on http://www.localhost:4200

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

 ## Run the App